ON LEAVE

 Additional Description keyboard_arrow_down

-In the Department of English, I teach courses in American modernism, literature post-World War II, and contemporary literature.
+In the Department of English Language and Literatures I teach courses in transatlantic modernism, American fiction post-World War II, and contemporary literature.